paulkienitz/SPARE/README.md

 In fact, three future versions of SPARE were drafted.
 One returned a `Promise` but was still based on XHR; a second used `fetch`, and the third also used `fetch` but was implemented as an ECMAScript 6 module, so that it no longer had to restrict itself to ECMAScript 3 syntax.
 All three were compatible with each other at the API level, but incompatible with SPARE versions 1 through 4.
 These represented successive steps of abandoning support for older browsers.   `Promise` support got going in 2014 and came to Edge 12 in 2015 (with polyfills available to stretch that back to IE).
 Then `fetch` came along in 2015 and reached Edge 14 in 2016 (the `AbortController` class needed for efficient timeouts didn’t come to Chrome until 2018, but we can manage without it).
 Finally, modules came to the majority of browsers in 2017.

-Eventually, I made a tentative decision to skip the partial upgrades and go directly to the module format for the new version, as in recent years legacy browsers have become much less prevalent.
-But then I saw that unfortunately there are still some mildly popular mobile browsers that don’t support modules, such as UC, Baidu, and the KaiOS browser, so this might have to be reconsidered; we might need to support both module and non-module versions of the fetch-based API.
+At one point, I had made a tentative decision to skip the partial upgrades and go directly to the module format for the new version, as in recent years legacy browsers have become much less prevalent.
+But then I saw that unfortunately there are still some mildly popular mobile browsers that don’t support modules, such as UC, Baidu, and the KaiOS browser, so I backed off of that.
+The next version will be the non-module one based on Fetch.
+Converting it to a module doesn't change much, and doesn't bring much benefit.

 I’m aware of just one current browser that doesn’t yet support fetch: Opera Mini.
-So the Promise-with-XHR version will definitely be skipped.
+I don't test with that.
+I think I will still do some testing with Internet Explorer 11 using polyfills.
+My experience so far with Promise polyfills is that they work fine.

 In this new incompatible API, there are no longer any `supportLevel` or `canSimulateNavigation` methods.
 If the browser does not have sufficient support, then the singleton global `SPARE` object will be initialized to null.
 If the object is present, then all features will work.